jeremy379/famous-interactive-laradock/README.md

         `#RUN cd /root/.ssh && chmod 600 * && chmod 644 *.pub`

    - With PHP 5.6, the package php-worker will give you an error as the Dockerfile-56 doesn't exist yet.
-Copy Dockerfile-70 and update the line `FROM:php:7-alpine` with `FROM:php:5.6-alpine`
+Copy Dockerfile-70 and update the line `FROM:php:7-alpine` with `FROM:php:5.6-alpine`.
 Comment the line `RUN pecl channel-update pecl.php.net && pecl install memcached && docker-php-ext-enable memcached`

-   - In case of an issue, you call always remove the image or rebuild without cache `docker-compose build --no-cache`
+   - In case of an issue, you call always remove the image or rebuild without cache `docker-compose build --no-cache`.

 ## Connection to MySQL

    ### In your code

-   - The DB HOST needs to be `mariadb` (or `mysql` if you use mysql instead)
+   - The DB HOST needs to be `mariadb` (or `mysql` if you use mysql instead).
-   - For Laravel, set `DB_HOST=mariadb` in the `.env` file
+   - For Laravel, set `DB_HOST=mariadb` in the `.env` file.

    ### Via Sequel Pro